 excludes files that have /excludedfolder/ in the path, as well as

-files with the .txt
+files with the .txt extension.

 As above, but for files that should be part of the mapping.
 Since files are included by default unless specifically excluded, this option is only necessary to specify exceptions to an exclusion pattern.